Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 Speaking of side effects, taking boric acid more than once daily can raise your risk of experiencing things like vaginal irritation, a burning sensation, redness, or watery discharge, which have been reported in up to 10% of cases.
 And while rare, there’s also a risk of systemic toxicity if large amounts are absorbed, which can lead to nausea, vomiting, diarrhea, and even skin irritation.
 Boric acid should never be used during pregnancy due to a lack of safety data in that population.

-The bottom line is that once-daily use, like what’s recommended with Evvy’s Pure Boric Acid Suppositories, is generally safe and effective for most women dealing with recurring VVC or BV.
+The bottom line is that once-daily use, like what’s recommended with Evvy’s Pure Boric Acid Suppositories, is generally safe and effective for most women dealing with recurring yeast infections or BV.
 If you’re considering using them more frequently, definitely check in with your doctor first.
-Your vaginal health is important, and so is staying safe while managing it.

 Side effects to look out for